pileon/ptmud-ng/mechanics.md

 * Intelligence
 * Strength

+### Constitution

+A characters constitution dictates how much punishment the character can take.
+How well does the character handles poisons?
+Melee damage?

+It affect the characters health and how much health the character gains while leveling up.

+### Dexterity

+The dexterity score tells how nimble or quick a character might be.
+With higher dexterity the character could evade more melee attacks and move longer.

+### Intelligence

+Intelligence is important when learning spells and skills.
+The higher intelligence the more spells and skills the character can learn, and the quicker the character will learn them.

+### Strength

+Strength is the brute force of a character.
+It's important for being able to cary large amount of heavy equipment, as well as for damaging foes with things like clubs or bare hands.

 ## Health, movement and "mana"

 Equipment can't put a characters health at or below zero, and non-offensive